 Is it true we can use CBD for chronic pain and inflammation?
 It’s certainly something millions have already turned to.
 But what does the science say?
 In this article, we’ll delve into the science of how CBD interacts with the human endocannabinoid system to achieve the intended effects.
 We’ll reference studies to better understand its efficacy.
 We’ll look at best practices for using CBD and highlight CBD’s role as part of a holistic healing and pain management program.
 Currently, the most common use for CBD is for treating chronic pain and arthritis.
 Hopefully, this article will serve as a good introduction for those thinking about using CBD oil for pain.

 Full Disclosure: Linked products in this article point to items for sale in our shop.
-You’ll also find helpful product recommendations at the end of the article.

 The Science Behind How CBD Treats Pain